Pantothenic acid: Definition

 Pantothenic acid is a water-soluble vitamin, one of the B vitamins.
 It is synthesized from the amino acid β-alanine and pantoic acid (see biosynthesis and structure of coenzyme A figures).
 Unlike vitamin E or vitamin K, which occurs in several chemically related forms known as vitamers, pantothenic acid is only one chemical compound.
 It is a starting compound in the synthesis of coenzyme A (CoA), a cofactor for many enzyme processes.

 Use in biosynthesis of coenzyme A

 Pantothenic acid is a precursor to CoA via a five-step process.
-The biosynthesis requires pantothenic acid, cysteine, four equivalents of ATP (see figure).
+The biosynthesis requires pantothenic acid, cysteine, and four equivalents of ATP (see figure).